mkcor/python-prog/_episodes/07-web-app.md

 Likewise, we may use a slider for selecting the end value of the time points.

 To begin with, we need to write a function where the parameter is the variable we want to control (interact with).
-In the first case,
+In the first case, this could be simply:

 ~~~
 def f(x):